Is TWIA a state agency?

 Yes, the Assumption Reinsurance Depopulation Program will repeat annually.

-Agencies will receive a notice that they have offers and that they can review them on the TWIA Depopulation Website.
-Upon registering, the agency user will be able to see a list of their policies on the website identified for offers.
+Agencies will receive a notice that they have offers and that they can review and approve them through TWIA Policy Center.
 Please note that before authorizing offers, the agency will need to enter into an agreement with participating insurers.
-Once the agency is contracted with the participating insurers, agents can toggle over the drop down that lists all companies with offers on the property, and select the one that they want to authorize for each policy.
+Once the agency is contracted with the participating insurers, agents can select the carrier offer that they want to authorize for each policy.

 Will policyholders be contacted by the participating insurer?

 Yes and no. No; participating insurers will not contact policyholders directly to make offers, since all offers will go through you, their agent.
 Yes; if your policyholder receives an offer and you approve it, the policyholder will begin receiving information and paperwork from the participating insurer.
-Policyholders will have six months to indicate they want to remain with TWIA, from December 1 to May 31 of the program year.
+Policyholders will have 60 days to indicate they want to remain with TWIA, from December 3 to January 31 of the program year.

 Will TWIA be contacting policyholders about depopulation?

-Yes, but only if you approve the offer on that policy on the TWIA depopulation website by October 31 of the program year.
+Yes, but only if you approve the offer on that policy in Policy Center by May 31 of the program year.
 The policyholder will begin receiving information from TWIA and the depopulation company beginning December 1 of the program year, including information about how to remain with TWIA.

 How about policies that have more than one offer?

 For policies with more than one offer, agency users are encouraged to review any coverage information and company information that is made available to them, as well as discuss the various options with their policyholder.
 (If the companies provide a website with this information to TWIA; see the list of participating companies on TWIA’s website for links to individual companies’ information.)
-On the TWIA Depopulation Website, agents will be able to view a list of policies identified for offers and can toggle between companies to select the one they wish to authorize per policy.
+In Policy Center, agents will be able to view a list of policies identified for offers and can toggle between companies to select the one they wish to authorize per policy.

 Who do I contact for policy changes?